SeldonIO/seldonio.github.com/db-build-and-deploy.md

 title: Introduction
 ---

-Start with a fresh MySQL installation.
+Start with a fresh MySQL installation, ensure that the "[mysqld]" section of "my.cnf" has the following entry.
+{% highlight text %}
+lower_case_table_names=1
+{% endhighlight %}

 Clone the [seldon-server](https://github.com/SeldonIO/seldon-server) project.
 In it there are the schemas to add that you need. **NOTE** when referring to 'databases' below it means that MySQL concept of databases rather than a database server.

 * Create a database called 'api'.
 * Run the api.sql file in that database.